Last updated on September 17th, 2021 at 09:47 am

 A couple produces rotation without translation.

-Example of couple; When we open the lid of a bottle by turning it, we apply a couple to the lid through our fingers.
+Example of the couple: When we open the lid of a bottle by turning it, we apply a couple to the lid through our fingers.